IssamLL/IssamLL/README.md

 I have also completed multiple online courses and certifications, and participated in hackathons and competitions, to enhance my skills and knowledge in data science.
 I have a keen interest in deep learning techniques and their applications in various domains, such as NLP and CV.

 I am always eager to learn new things, collaborate with others, and contribute to the data science community.
-I am looking for a data science PFE that will challenge me, allow me to grow, and make a positive impact.

 ### GitHub Stats 📊